jetsonhacks/camera-caps/README.md

 ![Screenshot](camera-caps-screenshot.png)

-### Note
+### Notes
+* If you are running JetPack 5.x, you will need to use the 'jetpack-5.x' branch.
-Not all cameras provide a V4L2 interface.
+* Not all cameras provide a V4L2 interface.
 Some cameras have proprietary interfaces that are not exposed through V4L2.

 ### Installation